 - Ask yourself how you will feel if you do not reach this goal.

 When your self-worth is based on how you treat yourself, how you’ve concurred challenges or how your perspective has grown, we are free from the rollercoaster of success.
 Imagine loving yourself for who you are today.
 Believing in yourself as a whole, unique person.
-You can wholly and authentically honour and accept yourself.
+You can wholly and authentically honor and accept yourself.

 Our personal development is a lifelong pursuit and journey.
 As our beliefs and values change throughout our lives, this will challenge us to change our perspectives and learn.
 Each time this happens, imagine you are feeding your spirit.
 We get to be curious about ourselves and understand our thoughts and perspectives.